stzn/TIL/SwiftDependencyManagement/README.md

 It looks singleton(and people call it singleton), but actually it's not singleton.
 Probably this is because when people see `shared` like name, they tend to think it's singleton pattern.

-It's not good since someone can change `shared` instance freely and it causes problems which hard to find the cause.
+It's not good since someone can change `shared` instance freely and it causes problems which hard to find the cause(as described in the next column).

 So, back to property injection.